Yoshi-E/JMWBot/README.md

 # JMWBot

-The this repo has been refactored and is now included as a sub module in the ArmaDiscordBot: https://github.com/Yoshi-E/ArmaRconDiscordBot/tree/jmwBOT
+The this repo has been refactored and is now included as a sub module in the ArmaDiscordBot:<br>
+https://github.com/Yoshi-E/ArmaRconDiscordBot/tree/jmwBOT

 ## Monetization